hphuongdhsp/Segmentation-Tutorial/README.md

 )
 ```

-By using Pytorch Lightning, we can easy implement new SOTA methods in training with some lines of code.
+By using Pytorch Lightning, we can easy implement new SOTA methods of training with some lines of code.

 ------------------------------------------------
-## Data augmentation on the GPU
+# 4. Data augmentation on the GPU
 **GPUs Are Fast!
 Datasets Are Your Bottleneck.** The fact is that  today these transforms are applied one input at a time on `CPUs`.
 This means that they are super slow.
 If your models allows you to, you could apply the same transforms to a batch of data at once on GPUs.

 `Kornia` is a library that helps you do the augumentations in GPU memory.